Hanra-s-work/ask_question/README.md

 ## Description

-This is a python package I created in order to simplify the boiling process when asking the user a question via TTY.
+This is a python package I created in order to simplify the boiling process when asking the user a question via TTY or TUI (Terminal User Interface).

 ## Table of Content